spec-dev/allo/guides/Writing-Live-Objects.md

 }
 ```

-With both upsert requirements met, a `Project` instance will now be auto-saved after each of the above event handlers.
+Now that both upsert requirements met, a `Project` instance will now be auto-saved after each of the above event handlers.

+## Disabling auto-saving

+...

+## Manually saving

+..

 # Docs coming...